CFP: The 5th DL4C Workshop: Deep Learning for Code — Towards Human-Centered Coding Agents

 We will implement the following policy:

-- All submissions will be private – to their respective authors, to the reviewers assigned to review them, and to the workshop organizers – until the camera-ready due date.
+- All submissions will be private — visible only to their respective authors, the assigned reviewers, and the workshop organizers — until the camera-ready due date.

-- We will communicate the accept/reject decisions individually and privately to the respective authors.
+- Acceptance and rejection decisions will be communicated individually and privately to the respective authors.

-- Accepted submissions (abstract + pdf) will be publicly visible after the notification.
+- Accepted submissions (abstract + PDF) will be publicly visible after the notification date.

 - Rejected and withdrawn submissions will not become public.

 - Reviews will not be made public.
-They will be visible only to the authors, the reviewers who will have written them, and the organizers.
+They will be visible only to the authors, the reviewers who wrote them, and the organizers.

 Anonymity requirements